Why is the WAP administration feature being deprecated?

 Oracle B2C Service listens to clients, and focuses resources based on client demands.
 Oracle B2C Service has considered our client's usage pattern and has learned that clients do not value the WAP Admin function.
 Due to the cost of maintaining this functionality and the desires of our clients to have more rich mobile functionality, Oracle B2C Service is removing this rarely used feature in favor of other development efforts.

 What other methods are available to perform these functions?

 The Agent Console has all the administrative functionality provided through WAP Admin.
 The Accessibility Interface also has duplicative features.
-There are more feature rich interfaces available, and these are the primary means to manage incidents for a majority of the Oracle Service Cloud client base.
+There are more feature rich interfaces available, and these are the primary means to manage incidents for a majority of the Oracle B2C Service client base.

 What does this mean for my existing use of WAP Admin?

 If you currently use WAP Admin, you should begin investigating using the .NET client.
 WAP Admin will no longer be available in new releases after February 2012, so we encourage you to get started soon on your effort of using the .NET client.